DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 ### Initial Recovery
 - The economy picks up, business confidence rises, an upturn in spending on housing and consumer durables.
 - Stimulative policies are still in place.
 Transitioning to tightening mode.
-- Ngative output gap is large
+- Negative output gap is large
 - Inflation is typically decelerating
 - Rates are low and bottoming.
 - Yield curve is steep.
 Shortest yields begin to rise first.